 Dental plan changes

-- If you would like to keep the same benefit choices, no action is required and you will be automatically re-enrolled.
-There's one exception: If you have a Health Care Flexible Spending Account and a Dependent Care Flexible Spending Account.
+- Passive enrollment: If you would like to keep the same benefit choices, no action is required.
+You will be automatically re-enrolled.